Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

-The proof of Lemma~\ref{lem:van Trees} can be found in Appendix~\ref{app:finite-dimensional LAM}.
+\end{lemma} The proof of Lemma~\ref{lem:van Trees} can be found in Appendix~\ref{app:finite-dimensional LAM}.
 It is not difficult to see that when $\pi$ is a degenerate measure over $\theta$, van Trees inequality \eqref{van Trees} reduces to CRLB \eqref{asymptotic CRLB}.
-Aided by this lemma, we can establish the LAM theorem for finite-dimensional parameter manifolds.
+Aided by this lemma, we can establish the LAM theorem for finite-dimensional parameter manifolds. \begin{theorem} Let $N_{\theta_{0}}$ be a neighborhood of $\theta_{0} \in \Theta$.
+Suppose that every $\P_{\theta} \in \calP$ is DQM as long as $\theta \in N_{\theta_{0}}$, that the Fisher information operator $\bbG_{\theta_0}$ is bounded, and that $\psi$ satisfies the conditions stated in Lemma~\ref{lem:van Trees}.
+For all estimator sequences $\psi_{n} \in \Psi$ of $\psi (\theta)$ indexed by sample size $n$, we have